ostrodmit/ostrodmit.github.io/index.md

 I work on various theoretical aspects of machine learning, statistics, optimization, and signal processing, such as:
 * statistical optimality and fast learning rates
 * efficient algorithms
-* adaptivity to the unknown structure and parameters
+* adaptation to unknown structure and parameters
 * robustness

 ## Links ##